brmdb/brmdb-data/README.md

 The data is generated using the [database.sqlite](database.sqlite) file, that is manipulated using the [brmdb-cli].

-It's available in JSON format and is available at the `gh-pages` branch.
+It's available in JSON format at the `gh-pages` branch.

 [brmdb-cli]: https://github.com/BrMDb/brmdb-cli